vseryakov/backendjs/README.md

             db-dynamodb-pool=http://localhost:9000
             db-pgsql-pool=postgresql://postgres@127.0.0.1/backend

-            To specify other config file: bkjs run-backend -config-file file
+            To specify other config file: bkjs shell -config-file file

     * etc/config.local - same as the config but for the cases when local environment is different than the production or for dev specific parameters
     * some config parameters can be condigured in DNS as TXT records, the backend on startup will try to resolve such records and use the value if not empty.